Denver Radon Education

 Radon is estimated to cause about 21,000 lung cancer deaths per year, according to EPA’s 2003 Assessment of Risks from Radon in Homes (EPA 402-R-03-003).
 The numbers of deaths from other causes are taken from the Centers for Disease Control and Prevention’s 2005-2006 National Center for Injury Prevention and Control Report and 2006 National Safety Council Reports.

-The U.S. Surgeon General has warned that radon is the second leading cause of lung cancer in the U.S. today.
+The U.S. Surgeon General has warned that radon is the second leading cause of lung cancer in the U.S. today next to cigarette smoking.
+It can also aggravate asthma attack to people suffering from asthma.
 Radon can be a problem in all types of homes and has been found in homes in every state.

 HOW DO I KNOW IF I HAVE RADON IN MY HOME?

+The fact that radon is colorless and odorless makes it more difficult to detect.
 You should test your home for the level of radon gas present in the indoor air.
+Symptoms of radon gas at home takes time to surface, and only testing is the way to check its presence in every home.
 If you have high radon levels, there are ways to solve a radon problem.
 Even very high levels can be reduced to acceptable levels.

 RADON GETS IN THROUGH